Observation of electromagnons in a monolayer multiferroic: Acknowledgments

 \section{Acknowledgments}

-This research made use of the Aalto Nanomicroscopy Center (Aalto NMC) facilities and was supported by the European Research Council (ERC-2023-AdG GETREAL (no.~101142364), ERC-2024-CoG ULTRATWISTROICS (no.~101170477), and ERC-2021-StG TITAN (no.~101039500) and the Research Council of Finland (Academy Research Fellow nos.~369367, 368478, 338478, and the Finnish Quantum Flagship).
+This research made use of the Aalto Nanomicroscopy Center (Aalto NMC) facilities and was supported by the European Research Council (ERC-2023-AdG GETREAL (no.~101142364), ERC-2024-CoG ULTRATWISTROICS (no.~101170477), and ERC-2021-StG TITAN (no.~101039500) and the Research Council of Finland (Academy Research Fellow nos.~369367, 368478, 338478, 371757, the Finnish Quantum Flagship project no.~358877, and the Finnish Centre of Excellence in Quantum Materials QMAT no.~374166).
 Computing resources from the Aalto Science-IT project and CSC Helsinki are gratefully acknowledged.